faustgertz/sassy-ink/README.md

 A quick and dirty attempt to make a Sass version of [Ink](http://zurb.com/ink).

-Only container width, number of columns, and gutter width are variable.
-There is much left to be done.
+Not perfect, but container width, number of columns, gutter width, and several other properties are variable.
+Still, there is much left to be done, so feel free to pitch in.

 I tried to follow [Foundation](http://foundation.zurb.com/)'s structure and keep the generated CSS as close to the original as possible.
 Compare the Saas generated `ink.css` with the original, `ink-original.css`.
 Differences include:

 * white space
 * significant digits (8.333333% vs 8.33333%)
 * rounding (16.666666% vs 16.66667%)
-* Sass conversion of six-digit hexadecimal colors to color names (#FFFFFF vs white)
+* Sass conversion of six-digit hexadecimal colors to color names (#FFFFFF vs white) and other hexadecimal color annoyances (#555555 vs #555, etc..)

+Otherwise, it is the same.

 Credit
 ======